-Said differently, we are all — particularly those of us that are young or old – vulnerable to this grave risk.
-We face other risks of course.
-Heart disease, cancer, motor vehicle accidents, diabetes, all pose great risks of death.
-With these risks, we have the ability to sift through the data, understand the risks, and do what we can.
+Said differently, we are all particularly those of us that are young or old – vulnerable to this grave risk.
+We face other risks, of course.
+Heart disease, cancer, motor vehicle accidents, diabetes, all pose substantial risks of death.
+With these risks, we can sift through the data, understand the risks, and do what we can.
 We quit smoking, eat better, wear seat belts, and so forth.

 Why are we not screaming?
-No one thinks malpractice is going to happen to them.
+No one thinks malpractice will happen to them.

-Why We Are Not Given Information About What Might Kill Us
+Why We Are Not Given Information That Might Kill Us

 Choosing the Best Maryland Hospital

 I don’t need data to know that Johns Hopkins and UMMS are great hospitals.
-But what if I live in Anne Arundel County and I’m choosing between Baltimore-Washington Medical Center and Anne Arundel County Medical Center in an emergency.
-I have not a stitch of evidence to make me chose one over the other.
+But what if I live in Anne Arundel County and I’m choosing between Baltimore-Washington Medical Center and Anne Arundel County Medical Center in an emergency?
+I have not a stitch of evidence to make me choose one over the other.
 If I did, two things would happen.
 First, I could make a choice that might save my life.
-Second, these two facilities would be competing like crazy to make sure their rate of malpractice is low because they want patients to choose them.
-Can you imagine a free market competition to avoid malpractice errors?
+Second, these two facilities would compete like crazy to make sure their rate of malpractice is low because they want patients to choose them.
+Can you imagine a free-market competition to avoid malpractice errors?
 It might cut those 400,000 deaths in half.
 It would also let Maryland citizens know what they should know in 2014 to keep themselves and their families safe.